Look for Daemon Blood, the third volume of the Daemon World series, on March 8, 2022.

 “Have a seat.
 I’ll bring it to you.”

 Steeples plops into a wooden rocking chair.
 He scoops his phone from his pocket and stabs his finger several times at the screen.
-The chair creaks as he places the phone on the low table between them.
+The chair creaks as he leans forward and places the phone on the low table between them.
 “Okay, let’s start with Grifford Riley.
 Tell me about him.”

 Lisa will never forget the psychopathic cop who almost killed her, but she keeps her face blank.

 “You know, I wanted an ‘after’ picture of you for Professor of Death,” he says.
-“Your bitch mother wouldn’t give me one, but now I can put one in this book.
-The main focus is Riley, but I’ll revisit your ordeal at the hands of Rad Sanders.
+“Your bitch mother wouldn’t give me one, but now I can take one for this book.
+The main focus is Riley, but I’ll revisit your ordeal at the hands of Rad Sanders, too.
 People love that shit.
 I mean the parallels are dramatic.
 Twice you’re kidnapped and horribly assaulted.
 Twice you’re rescued by Lu, a mousy little girl in glasses.
 We’re talking best-seller, guaranteed.”

 “I was thinking Born Victim: The Unfortunate Life of Lisa Duncan.
 But my editor isn’t crazy about it.”

 “Back to Riley.
 I need the whole truth, the untold story.
 He followed you to Park City and then grabbed you and drove to a motel outside Laramie.
 That’s where things get mysterious.
 Lu rescued you.
 How’d she manage that?”